Fort Lauderdale Florida

 DESCRIPTION/HISTORY

-Tom and I took a tour of the beautiful, well-made Stranahan House, when we were on our road trip through Florida.
+Tom and I took a tour of the Stranahan House when we were on our road trip through Florida.
 The Stranahan House is “an excellent example of Florida vernacular architecture in a tropical wilderness setting.”

-This two and a half story, Dade County Pine house with verandas on both floors has been restored to its 1915 state, which was quite impressive for the time.
+Beautiful and well made, this two-and-a-half story, Dade County Pine structure with verandas on both floors has been restored to its 1915 state, which was quite impressive for the time.
 It had electricity, indoor plumbing, running water, interior stairways, bay windows and wide porches.

-On the first floor, one sees Frank’s office, the parlor, dining room and kitchen.
-The old trading post was once in the office area, and there are artifacts from that era on display, as well as his desk, with a candy jar on the top corner.
+On the first floor, one sees owner Frank Stranahan’s office, the parlor, dining room and kitchen.
+An old trading post was once in the office area, and there are artifacts from that era on display, as well as his desk, with a candy jar on the top corner.

 There is a lovely staircase in the parlor that leads up to the second floor.